antronerds/r2-faqs-workflows/docs/Faqs.md

 -----

-1. Which platforms does R2- suport
+1. Which platforms does R2- suport?
-2. Can I shield my data up to publication
+2. Can I shield my data up to publication?
-3. Which kind of data does r2 support
+3. Which kind of data does r2 support?
-4. Expression data platforms are supported by R2.
+4. Expression data platforms are supported by R2?
-5. Can I  analyse my date within in collaborative setting
+5. Can I  analyse my date within in collaborative setting?
 6. Why can't I see survival data in my dataset of interest
-7. Can I upload my own data
+7. Can I upload my own data?
+8. How can I make corrections to data that I already submitted?
+9. How can I delete my own dataset or make my dataset public?